Home Research Teaching Publications Awards

 - Nonlinear control, including energy-, passivity-, and symmetry-based methods

-Outside of the office, I can often be found on the ice playing in the local hockey leagues.
-I also enjoy watching Cal football, Angels baseball, and Ducks hockey whenever they are televised locally.
-However, most of my free time is now dedicated to a dog named Oskee.
+Outside of the office, I can sometimes be found on the ice playing in pickup hockey games.
+I also enjoy watching Cal football and Ducks hockey whenever they are televised locally.
+Most of my free time is now dedicated to my wife Kristin and a mutt named Oskee.

 E-mail: rgregg AT utdallas DOT edu

 Richardson, TX 75080-3021